-In this article we will discuss about Authentication and Authorization in Asp.Net.
+In this article, we will discuss Authentication and Authorization in Asp.Net.

 This is the process of determining users identities and forcing those users to prove they are who they claim to be.
-Normally user enter credentials against a longin page and then they are authenticated against the Windows user accounts on a computer, a list of users in a file, or a back-end database.
+Normally user enters credentials against a long page and then they are authenticated against the Windows user accounts on a computer, a list of users in a file, or a back-end database.

 1- Forms Authentication:

-Forms authetication works with conjunction with database where you store user information like user name or password.
-But you also can store user information in any where else.
+Forms authentication works in conjunction with a database where you store user information like username or password.
+But you also can store user information in anywhere else.